 Draw a line connecting the two pins.

-The width of the buttonhole stitches will depend on the fabric you are sewing it on.
-If you have an easily fraying cloth you should be making wider stitches otherwise the fabric will wear out near the middle cut.
+The width of the buttonhole stitches will depend on the fabric you are sewing them on.
+If you have an easily fraying cloth, you should make wider stitches; otherwise, the fabric will wear out near the middle cut.
 But at the same time not too wide that the stitches will look very thinned out.

-Continue making close buttonhole stitches till you reach the pin on one end.
-Remove the pin.
+Continue making close buttonhole stitches till you reach the end.

 When you have finished, bring the needle to the back and weave the needle through the stitches on the back to anchor the thread.